stefanomolinari123/RT_Assignment1/README.md

 ================================
 Stefano Molinari 4703592

-The first assignment consist in the development of a software program, written in python language, which drives the robot around the desired path.
+The first assignment consists on the development of a software program, written in python language, which drives the robot around the desired path.

-The robot in the path must not collide with the walls, represented with the golden token, and must grab the silver token bringing them 180 degress behind.
+The robot in the path must not collide with the walls, represented with the golden token, and must grab the silver tokens bringing them 180 degress behind.

-This program is based on the `R.see` method, which makes the robot do things written before.
+This program is based on the `R.see` method, which makes the robot doing things written before.

 The program should be able to:

   * drives the robot around the circuit in the counter-clockwise direction;

-  * make the robot avoid avoid the golden tokens, which constitute the 'walls' of the circuit;
+  * makes the robot avoid the golden tokens, which constitute the 'walls' of the circuit;

-  * drives the robot close to the closest silver box, it should grab it, and move it behind itself.
+  * drives the robot close to the nearest silver box, it should grab it, and moves it behind itself.

  ![MicrosoftTeams-image](https://user-images.githubusercontent.com/62506638/141134541-16f0ce08-04f9-4e52-8af7-bfbed80f3cc0.png)